Brauckhoff/biopixR/joss/paper.md

 systems to facilitate real-time detection and localization [@Bannerman_2016].

-Therefore, the `biopixR` package for `R` is needed, as it automates the evaluation process and enables high-throughput analysis directly from images, simplifying analytical procedures and opening up new experimental possibilities.
+Therefore, the `biopixR` package for `R` is needed, as it automates the evaluation process and enables medium-throughput analysis directly from images, simplifying analytical procedures and opening up new experimental possibilities.

 # Software engineering